aragon/hack/docs/guides-use-frame.md

 npm install -g @aragon/cli
 ```

-If you're having trouble with this step, you should take a look at the installing aragonCLI section of the [troubleshooting guide.](/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
+If you're having trouble with this step, you should take a look at the installing aragonCLI section of the [troubleshooting guide.](/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please don't hesitate to reach out to us in our Spectrum [App development channel](https://spectrum.chat/aragon/app-development).

 ## Configure your device